alex-bellon/wikipedia/README.md

 [Local Currency](https://en.wikipedia.org/wiki/Local_currency) - In economics, a local currency is a currency that can be spent in a particular geographical locality at participating organisations.

+[Monopsony](https://en.wikipedia.org/wiki/Monopsony) - a market structure in which a single buyer substantially controls the market as the major purchaser of goods and services offered by many would-be sellers.

 ## History & Anthropology

 [Abuwtiyuw](https://en.wikipedia.org/wiki/Abuwtiyuw) - The Egyptian dog Abuwtiyuw was one of the earliest documented domestic animals whose name is known.